 - Audience cultivation: how to broaden (socio-economically, politically, geographically, etc.) audiences for public humanities work

 In the spirit of the crossing borders and cultivating partnerships, we especially encourage session proposals that bring together humanities practitioners (state humanities council staff, museum workers, podcast producers, community historians, etc.) and scholars/academics.

-DEADLINE FOR SUBMITTING PROPOSALS: April 9, 2021
+EXTENDED!
+DEADLINE FOR SUBMITTING PROPOSALS NOW APRIL 19, 2021